VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 #### Under the hood {#cpp_templates_under_the_hood}

-Word **Template** reveals how does language feature work under the hood.
+Word **Template** reveals how does language feature works under the hood.
 Implemented function is just a template for compiler, which generates new functions for every type template is used with.